 This Spicy Black Bean and Corn Salsa is perfect to make for summer entertaining.
 It is an easy recipe to put together and the flavors work perfectly with some crisp tortilla chips.
 It is also wonderful as a side dish, topping on tacos, chicken or fish.
 Try this super tasty salsa today!
+If you are looking for a plant-based Mexican meal check out our Vegan Chili Con Carne.

 Why you'll love this